What is ROCE?

 Regardless, ROCE is unlikely to deviate much whether EBIT or NOPAT is used, although be sure to maintain consistency in any comparisons or calculations.

-Generally speaking, the higher a company’s ROCE is, the better off the company likely is with regard to generating long-term profits.
+Generally speaking, the higher a company’s return on capital employed (ROCE), the better off the company likely is with regard to generating long-term profits.

-- Lower ROCE: Potential signal that the company could be spending funds unproductively (i.e. there is substantial “waste” in capital allocation).
+- Lower ROCE → Potential signal that the company is spending funds unproductively (i.e. there is substantial “waste” in capital allocation)

 The average ROCE will vary by industry, so comparisons must be done among peer groups comprised of similar companies to determine whether a given company’s ROCE is “good” or “bad”.

 The current ROCE of a company can also be viewed in relation to that of its historical periods to assess the consistency at which capital is efficiently deployed.

 Stability in maintaining a high ROCE year after year can build the case that a company possesses an economic moat and can achieve excess returns on capital over the long run.